serena-peschiaroli/javacert-simulazione-3-mattina/README.md

 The are 2 correct answers

-It can iterate over an array or a Collection but not an ArrayList. x Using an enhanced for loop prevents the code from going into an infinite loop.
+It can iterate over an array or a Collection but not an ArrayList.
+- [x] Using an enhanced for loop prevents the code from going into an infinite loop.
-Using an enhanced for loop on an array may cause infinite loop. x You cannot find out the number of the current iteration while iterating.
+Using an enhanced for loop on an array may cause infinite loop.
+- [x] You cannot find out the number of the current iteration while iterating.